Last Updated on November 17, 2022 by Leyla Kazim

 10) Really good value

-They offer three styles of travel, all of which come with more inclusions than you might expect on a typical group adventure.
-Whilst another tour might drop their clan off at the Taj Mahal and leave them to it, the local leaders Intrepid work with will give you great value the whole way.
+They offer three styles of travel, all of which come with more inclusions than you might expect on a typical group tour.
+Whilst another guide might drop their clan off at the Taj Mahal and leave them to it, the local leaders Intrepid Travel work with will give you great value the whole way.

 Note: This is a sponsored post in partnership with Intrepid Travel.
 I’m honoured they invited me along to experience this trip – I had an absolute blast.
 I’d love to try out more Intrepid trips!
 It’s been great fun and a pleasure to collaborate on.
 All views remain my own, as always.